JamuIn/.github/profile/README.md

 # 🌿 JamuIN

 JamuIN is a unique marketplace dedicated to supporting the growth and sale of jamu products from UMKM (Micro, Small, and Medium Enterprises).
-The platform offers two main features: a marketplace for selling local jamu products and a Scan Image feature that provides users with personalized recommendations on how to make Jamu at home based on the ingredients scanned from an image.

 ## Features